Have you ever seen a rocket take off ?

 The answer is simple: they’ve skipped the first, very important step to improving in English.
 And as a result, they don’t know what they personally should be doing to get maximum improvement for minimum time and effort.

-In this event I want you to stop.
+In this training I want you to stop.

 Take a breath.